-In a small bowl, add the ground flax seed, cumin powder, coarse kosher salt, onion powder, garlic powder, chili powder, oregano, cumin powder and black pepper.
+- Make the seasoning: In a small bowl, add the ground flax seed, cumin powder, coarse kosher salt, onion powder, chili powder, garlic powder, dried oregano and ground black pepper.
 Mix together and set aside.

-In a large bowl, add black beans and cooked sweet potatoes.
-Mash until consistency is only slightly chunky.
+- Mash it up: In a large bowl, add the black beans and cooked sweet potatoes.
+Mash until the consistency is only slightly chunky.
 Some beans will be completely mashed and others will not.
 This will help create a nice texture.

-Add in cooked quinoa and combined spices.
+- Mix it all together: Add the cooked quinoa and combined spices.
 Mix it all together until all the ingredients are evenly distributed. hands and form into 8 burger patties, about 1/3 cup of mixture each.